What is Wellness? With No Wellness Program Definition It’s Everything

 “Wellness, There’s a word you don’t hear every day.”

 What is Wellness and Why Do We Need a Wellness Program Definition?

 Most people are too young to remember a time when the word “wellness” did not exist.
-Halbert Dunn is credited with first coining the term “wellness” in 1961.
+Halbert Dunn is credited with first answering the question “what is wellness” when he coined the term “wellness” in 1961.
 Since that time, the use of the word “wellness” has exploded.
 A quick search under the registered trademarks of the United States shows that the word wellness is part of the trademark of over 5,000 companies.
+What is wellness indeed!

 Today’s wellness professionals obtain certifications and university training designed to help those who oversee worksite wellness programs.